Shewiiii/Ugoku-v2/README.md

   - [X] Play songs from a URL (custom source).
   - [X] Cache audio from custom sources.
   - [X] Embed info messages with metadata.
-  - [X] Show the lyrics of a song using musixmatch API.
+  - [X] Show the lyrics of a song using the Musixmatch API
   - [ ] ~~(outdated) Control the bot using [this amazing UI](https://github.com/ChinHongTan/Ugoku-frontend) !~~
 - [X] Chat using Gemini 2.0 flash.
 (WIP)
   - [ ] Optimize token usage.